hernantru943/BIZ_PROJECT/README.md

 ### Question/Need:

-<b>What is the framing question of your analysis, or the purpose of the model/system you plan to build?<b>
+##### What is the framing question of your analysis, or the purpose of the model/system you plan to build?

 I am planning to build a model that can identify potential diabetic patients based on the similar characteristics to other patients with this diagnostic.